jvalue/jayvee/README.md

 We use RFCs to discuss changes to the language before implementing them.
 You can have a look at all closed (accepted / rejected) RFCs [here](https://github.com/jvalue/jayvee/pulls?q=is%3Apr+is%3Aclosed+RFC+), and all RFCs under discussion [here](https://github.com/jvalue/jayvee/pulls?q=is%3Apr+is%3Aopen+RFC).

-If you want to contribute a RFC please follow these steps:
+If you want to contribute an RFC please follow these steps:
 1. Make a copy of the [template](./rfc/0000-rfc-template.md) and place it into the `rfc` folder.
 2. Create a draft for the RFC on a new branch.
 Follow the `TODOs` in template to do so.
 3. Open a pull request with appendix `RFC <number>` in the title.